LiuLabUB/HMMRATAC/HMMRATAC_Tutorial.md

 to the open region start (column 7), etc.

   13. Peak Score.
-This is the score for the peak, as determined by the scoring system option described in [Section 2](#overview-of-parameters) (option ```--score```).
+This is the score for the peak, as determined by the scoring system option described in [section 2](#overview-of-parameters) (option ```--score```).

   14. Unused, denoted as -1.